jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 ```
 If you are in a context where there is no `it` then you will get an error about a reference to an unknown `it` variable.

-Within the `switch` expression itself the `it` variable is bound to the value of the expression passed to `switch`.
+Within the `switch` expression itself, the `it` variable is bound to the value of the expression passed to `switch`.
 For example:
 ```groovy
 switch(x.substring(3,6)) {